Dresden Suspension Railway

 The Dresden Suspension Railway (Schwebebahn Dresden) is a suspended funicular located in Dresden, Germany, and connects the districts of Loschwitz and Oberloschwitz (Rochwitz side).
 It is one of the oldest suspension railways, having entered service on 6 May 1901, the same year the Wuppertal Schwebebahn entered service.
-Like the Wuppertal railway, this system was designed by Eugen Langen.
+Like the Wuppertal railway, the system was designed by Eugen Langen.
 The line is 274 m long and is supported on 33 pillars.

 Overview

 Despite its unusual suspended format, the Dresden Suspension Railway is operated as a conventional funicular railway.
 The two cars are attached to each other by a cable, which runs around a drum at the top of the incline.
 The ascending car is pulled up the hill by the weight of the descending car, assisted if necessary by an electric drive to the drum.

 The line has the following technical parameters: